Silverdale and Arnside Art and Craft Trail – Information for exhibitors and hosts

 DEADLINE FOR ALL applications is the last day of FEBRUARY of that Trail year.

-All entry fees will be payable by the 14 March otherwise your application is void.
+All entry fees must be paid by the 14 March otherwise the application is void.

 Other interested parties